Healing from Trauma: Releasing the Past, Reclaiming Your Life

 I provide online trauma therapy for adults located in New York, New Jersey, and Chicago, Illinois.

 I know firsthand what it’s like to navigate the complexities of healing from past experiences.
-My background in psychoanalytic psychotherapy, EMDR, and The Flash Technique allows me to tailor an approach that meets your needs—whether you’re seeking deep trauma processing or simply want to better understand yourself and improve your relationships.
+My background in psychoanalytic psychotherapy, EMDR, and The Flash Technique allows me to tailor an approach that meets your needs, whether you’re seeking deep trauma processing or simply want to better understand yourself and improve your relationships.

-Healing isn’t about erasing the past—it’s about finding new ways to move forward with clarity, confidence, and peace of mind.
+Healing isn’t about erasing the past.
+It’s about finding new ways to move forward with clarity, confidence, and peace of mind.

 If you’re ready to start that journey, I’d love to support you.